Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Experiments

 \subsection{Ablations}

 We conduct extensive ablations, evaluating the effect of various components in our framework, on the Structure3D-B dataset.
-For simplicity of the ablations, we report only the F1 scores for three geometric criteria—Room, Corner, and Angle—with all models trained for 1,350 epochs.
+For simplicity of the ablations, all models are trained for 1,350 epochs.
 As a result, the reported performance in this section does not reflect the best results our model is capable of achieving.

 \Cref{tab:network_abl} highlights the impact of three key components—FeatFusion, which merges polygon and image features, the learnable anchors, and the left-to-right ordering of polygons in the sequence—on floorplan reconstruction performance; qualitative results over a single sample are provided in Figure \ref{fig:abl_vis}.
-Incorporating FeatFusion alone yields a notable improvement, \emph{e.g.}, increasing Room F1 from 94.1 to 96.3.
-Integration of the learnable anchor further boosts performance, with Room F1 reaching 97.4.
-Further combining the ordering constraint on input training data gives the best overall performance, with a nearly perfect Room F1 and a 6-point improvement for angle metric, illustrating the importance of the left-to-right ordering for effectively training our model.
-Overall, these results demonstrate the effectiveness of our proposed architectural components.
+Overall, each proposed component contributes meaningfully to the model performance.
+In particular, learnable anchors provide a significant boost in model performance, while integrating polygon generation ordering yields the best performance.
+Together, these findings confirm that every component plays a distinct role in achieving precise floorplan reconstruction.

-Additional ablations, quantifying the effect of the sequence length, quantization resolution, and the coefficient of the coordinate loss, are reported in Appendix~\ref{sec:more_abl}.
+Additional ablations, quantifying the effect of the sequence length, quantization resolution, and the coefficient of the coordinate loss, are reported in \cref{sec:more_abl}.